Real-world studies show updated Covid-19 boosters offer important protection against urgent care visits and hospitalizations - KTVZ

 The study drew its data from 798 patients who were admitted to 22 hospitals in 18 states between September 8 and November 30.

-Adults over age 65 have always been among the most vulnerable to Covid-19, and current hospitalization data shows that seniors are again being hit the hardest during the latest wave of Covid-19 cases.
+Adults 65 and over have always been among the most vulnerable to Covid-19, and current hospitalization data shows that seniors are again being hit the hardest during the latest wave of Covid-19 cases.
 This wave is being dominated by BQ.1 and BQ.1.1, which are descendants of BA.5.
 While hospitalizations have begun to rise for all age groups, they are rising faster for seniors.

+Offit said he still isn’t sold on the idea of continuing to boost otherwise young and healthy adults.
+“I still don’t see that as a public health strategy,” he said.

+Many Americans agree.
+According to recent survey data collected by the Kaiser Family Foundation, even among those who have gotten their initial Covid-19 vaccine series, more than 60% said they “don’t think they need the new booster” or “don’t think the benefit is worth it.”

-A second study released on Friday included younger adults and looked at how effective the updated boosters were at preventing urgent care and emergency room visits, as well as hospitalizations at a network of hospitals in nine states.
+A second CDC study released Friday included younger adults and looked at how effective the updated boosters were at preventing urgent care and emergency room visits, as well as hospitalizations, at a network of hospitals in nine states.
 The study included more than 78,000 urgent care and emergency department visits and more than 15,500 hospitalizations.
-People who came to the hospital for treatment were eligible to be include in the study if they were over age 18, had tested positive for Covid-19, and didn’t have compromised immune function.
+People who came to the hospital for treatment were eligible to be included in the study if they were over 18, had tested positive for Covid-19 and didn’t have compromised immune function.

 Compared with those who’d been vaccinated but gotten their most recent dose 11 months or more prior, the updated boosters lowered the risk of being seen in the ER or urgent care by 50% and lowered the risk of hospitalization by 45%.